-As a music entrepreneur and a creative, you can not only learn the business side, but you can find ways to make it easier, fit more with your personality and gifts and even fun.
+As a business woman and a creative, you can not only learn the business side, but you can find ways to make it easier, fit more with your personality and gifts and even make it fun.

 In this episode of the podcast, I talk with several experts about the practical tools and mindset you need to be a successful music entrepreneur.
 These conversation excerpts are taken from sessions during the Profitable Musician Summit.

-Graham Cochrane talks about how, as music entrepreneur, you can create a business model that serves you and your lifestyle.
+Graham Cochrane talks about how you can create a business model that serves you and your lifestyle.
 It is very common for a music entrepreneur to become burned out and give up their career because they are trying to do everything.
 Graham teaches strategy over hustle.